gchq/coreax/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code.
 - [ ] I have made corresponding changes to the documentation.
 - [ ] My changes generate no new warnings.
-- [ ] I have added tests that prove my fix is effective or that my feature works.
 - [ ] New and existing unit tests pass locally with my changes.
 - [ ] Any dependent changes have been merged and published in downstream modules.
+- [ ] I have updated CHANGELOG.md, if appropriate.